Permanently Treating Facial Paralysis, Bell’s Palsy and Synkinesis with Modified Selective Neurectomy

 What to Expect After Selective Neurolysis Surgery

-Dr. Azizzadeh may recommend neuromuscular retraining (NMR) after selective neurolysis surgery.
-NMR involves the use of subtle yet critically important exercises that help teach and retrain the brain to coordinate facial muscle movements.
-A physical therapist will teach a patient the proper exercises and how to perform them, as well as provide personalized sessions based on a patient’s facial movement needs.
+Dr. Azizzadeh may recommend neuromuscular retraining (NMR) after surgery.
+NMR involves the use of exercises that help teach and retrain the brain to coordinate facial muscle movements.

 Periorbital and contralateral Botox may be recommended following selective neurectomy surgery as well.
-Botox has been a top choice for treatment of Bell’s palsy, partial facial paralysis and synkinesis for more than 20 years.
-It consists of a protein derived from the botulinum toxin and helps relax unwanted muscle movements and reduce tension in areas of the face that are hyperactive.
+Botox helps relax unwanted muscle movements and reduce tension in areas of the face that are hyperactive.

 Facial Reanimation Surgery: A Real World Example